cmpitg/cmpitg.github.com/_posts/2014-04-20-requirejs---an-example-of-bad-documentation.md

   > Note: If you are using jQuery, there is a targeted jQuery tutorial

-  This is where things get interesting:
+  This is where things seem to get ambiguous:

   > jQuery registers itself as the global variables "$" and "jQuery", even
   > when it detects AMD/RequireJS